Traditional Emirati Adventures

 When visiting this thoroughly modern metropolis, wouldn’t it be exciting to experience life like an Emirati?
 Traditional sports such as falconry, camel racing, and dhow racing are still popular in Dubai, all of which celebrate the region’s Bedouin and pearl-diving past.

-Time your trip for March and catch another Emirati must-see race, but this time with horses.
-The Dubai Crown Prince Endurance Cup is the créme de le créme of endurance riding — you may even rub elbows with the royal family.
+Time your trip for March and watch another Emirati must-see race.
+The Dubai Crown Prince Endurance Cup attracts the créme de la créme of the sport – you may even rub elbows with the royal family.
 This must-see event, which takes place at Dubai International Endurance City, showcases more than 100 of the best riders racing through the rugged 160km course.
 For more equestrian action, don't miss the Dubai World Cup at Meydan Racecourse.
 The world's richest day of horse racing will take place on 28 March 2020.

 Dubai traders sailed the wooden-hulled dhow with traditional triangular sails for hundreds of years.
-Today, you can join the fun at Dubai Offshore Sailing Club and explore all the activities the Arabian Gulf has to offer, including the opportunity to see some of the biggest racing competitions around the Gulf.
-If you’re an aspiring skipper, you can take courses at Dinghy Park and the Cruiser Facilities to get the basics down or raise your performance to its peak.
+Today, you can join the fun at Dubai Offshore Sailing Club and explore all the activities the Arabian Gulf has to offer, including the opportunity to see some of the biggest racing competitions.
+If you’re an aspiring skipper, you can take courses or raise your performance to its peak.
 The club opened its doors in 1974 with no more than a barasti shade on the beach and a few small sailing boats, but has subsequently grown to host some of the best sailing opportunities.

 For more cultural insights, visit Dubai's incredible museums, learn more about the city's history or go on a walking tour of Old Dubai.